Contributed By Dirican | Gözütok

 A preliminary attachment order shall be given in the following two circumstances:

 Since the debtor may have potential damages arising from such interim measures which shall be applicable until the completion of the trial process, Turkish courts usually request security from the claimant to grant a preliminary attachment.
-There should be very strong legal arguments supported by evidence in order for a Turkish court to grant a preliminary attachment decision preventing the rights of the counterparty.

 The receivables that are pledged, are granted the right of priority over the sales amount.